 How to make Ming DIY Flower Pots

-2. Next, download and print out the blue and white vase templates listed below.
+Step 2: Download and print out the blue and white vase templates below.
 These templates were designed to fit my DIY flower pots.
-However, you might need to adjust the size of the print out to fit tin cans you are using.
+However, you might need to adjust the printout size to fit the tin cans you are using.
 It is best to use lightweight paper for this decoupage.

 - Small blue and white vase template